Sponsor Toolkit World Maker Faire New York 2017

 - Booth footprint cannot exceed size agreed upon in contract and exhibit materials cannot reside outside of the booth space or in aisles.

-- Pop up tents are not allowed inside the buildings and must be securely weighted with sandbags at each leg if outside.
+- Pop up tents are not allowed inside the buildings and must be securely weighted with appropriate amount of sandbags at each leg if outside.

 Signage and Branding